 Born to the Lemhi tribe of Shoshone Indians in present-day Idaho in about 1788, Sacagawea would grow up to be a near-legendary figure for her indispensable role in the Lewis and Clark Expedition.
 The daughter of a Shoshone chief, she was kidnapped after a battle with Hidatsa Indians that resulted in the deaths of four Shoshone warriors and several women and children.
 She was only about ten years old.
-Taken back to the Hidatsa village near present-day Washburn, North Dakota, she quickly assimilated to the Hidatsa culture and learned to speak their language.
+Taken back to the Hidatsa village near present-day Washburn, North Dakota, she quickly assimilated into the Hidatsa culture and learned to speak their language.

 Sometime later, Sacagawea was sold to Toussaint Charbonneau, a French Canadian trapper, as his wife.
-In the winter of 1804, the Lewis and Clark Expedition were encamped near several Hidatsa villages to build Fort Mandan.
+In the winter of 1804, the Lewis and Clark Expedition were encamped near several Hidatsa villages to build Fort Mandan in North Dakota.

 While there, they interviewed several trappers who could assist as guides and interpreters.
 They quickly hired Charbonneau as an interpreter when they discovered his wife spoke the Shoshone language, knowing they would need the help of the Shoshone tribes at the headwaters of the Missouri River.

 By the time Charbonneau and his wife joined the expedition at Fort Mandan, Sacagawea was pregnant.
 The expedition welcomed her, for her language skills, with William Clark noting in his journal, “A woman with a party of men is a token of peace.”

 Soon after joining the expedition, Sacagawea gave birth to her first child in February 1805, a son named Jean Baptiste Charbonneau.
 He was soon nicknamed “Pompey” by Clark.
 Carrying the baby on a cradleboard on her back, the “Corps of Discovery” headed up the Missouri River in April 1805.
-The following month, Sacagawea rescued several items that had fallen out of a capsized boat, including Lewis’ and Clarks’ journals.
+The following month, Sacagawea rescued several items that had fallen out of a capsized boat, including Lewis and Clark’s journals.
 The Corps Commanders were so pleased that they named the Sacagawea River in her honor.